kristinastenlokk/long_read_SV/README.md

 # Pipeline for long-read SV-detection

-This pipeline was developed for long-read SV-detection on the repeated fish genomes whitefish and atlantic salmon.
-A combination of multiple tools are used to increase the precision of the calls.
+This pipeline was developed for long-read SV-detection on repeated fish genomes (eg. whitefish and atlantic salmon).
+A combination of multiple SV-callers are used to increase the precision of the calls.

 1) Map reads to reference with Winnowmap2 (v2.0): 1_winnowmap.sh [1].
 2) SV-calling with three separate programs: Sniffles (v1.0.12) [2] 2_1_sniffles.sh, SVIM (v1.2.0) [3] 2_2_svim.sh and NanoVar (v1.3.9) [4] 2_3_nanovar.sh.
 For Sniffles, -s (minimum number of reads that support SV to be reported) was set to 1/3 of the median read depth, as suggested by De Coster et al. (2019) [5].